obss/trapper/README.md

 **For Training & Evaluation**: DataProcessor, DataAdapter, TokenizerFactory.

-**For Inference**: Additionally, you may need to implement a `transformers.
+**For Inference**: In addition to the ones listed above, you may need to implement a `transformers.Pipeline` or directly use form the transformers library if they already implemented one that matches your need.

-Pipeline` or directly use form the transformers library if they already implemented one that matches your need.
+**Classes**
 1) **DataProcessor**:
 This class is responsible for taking a single instance in dict format, typically coming from a `datasets.Dataset`, extracting the information fields suitable